DOPAMINE AGONIST

-The Mirapex ER brand name has been discontinued in the U.S. Generic alternatives may be available.
+The Mirapex ER brand name has been discontinued in the U.S. Other brand name or generic alternatives may be available. |

 Overview